k21971/Hack/README.md

-# restoHack: Bringing 1982 Hack Back from the Dead
+# restoHack: Bringing 1984 Hack Back from the Dead

-**restoHack** is a modern resurrection of *Hack*, the legendary 1982 roguelike that paved the way for *NetHack*.
-This isn’t a reimagining.
+**restoHack** is a modern resurrection of *Hack*, the legendary 1984 roguelike that paved the way for *NetHack*.
+This isn't a reimagining.
 This is preservation with a blowtorch and a scalpel.
 The goal: get the original code compiling, running, and dungeon-crawling like it did back when floppy disks were king, but on a 2025 toolchain.

 Think of it as a resto-mod.
 The soul stays vintage.
 The internals?
 Cleaned, modernized, and ready to play in 2025.